REUBEN D. ROTMAN, President & CEO

 email@example.com | 201.977.2423

-Currently, Reuben serves as the founding President and CEO of the recently established Network of Jewish Human Service Agencies.
-The Network is an international membership association, which seeks to be the leading voice for the Jewish human service sector; the go-to place for best practices, research, innovation, training and partnerships.
-With a focus on the needs of its 140 member organizations, the Network’s overarching goal is to strengthen its member agencies so they can better serve those who seek their help.
+Reuben D. Rotman is the founding President and CEO of the Network of Jewish Human Service Agencies.
+The Network was established in 2017 following the merger of two predecessor associations, as an international membership association, with the mission of strengthening and advancing the Jewish human service sector.
+Today, The Network serves as the leading voice for the sector; the go-to for best practice research, innovation, and partnerships.
+Supporting its 150+ member organizations, the Network’s goal is to strengthen the capacities of its member agencies and to advance the scope and impact of the Jewish human service sector.

 Chief Program Officer